GenericGithUser/TDS-FrontEnd-React/README.md

 ### Things that still needed to be done:
 - [x] Admin Dashboard
-- [ ] Backend
+- [x] Backend
-- [ ] Some other stuff that would probably come out sooner or later
+- [?]
+Some other stuff that would probably come out sooner or later